ARCCSS-extremes/climpact/README.md

 How to install ClimPACT?

 Software requirements:
-    -R (version 3.3 or later or later).
+* R (version 3.3 or later or later).
 You will need administrator privileges on your computer or the ability to install R packages.
-    -Linux users require the PROJ4 development files (libproj-dev package on Ubuntu) and the udunits development files (libudunits2-dev package on Ubuntu).
+* Linux users require the PROJ4 development files (libproj-dev package on Ubuntu) and the udunits development files (libudunits2-dev package on Ubuntu).

 1. Download and extract [this file](https://github.com/ARCCSS-extremes/climpact/archive/master.zip) to your computer.
    This will create a directory named "climpact-master".